dBrowser/dbrowser-old/app/userland/explorer/README.md

 Run `npm run dev` to start a local http server against the development code.

-Edit your `/etc/hosts` to include a `dev.hyperdrive.network` which points to localhost.
-(The address is required for Beaker to provide the correct permissions to the application.)
+Edit your `/etc/hosts` to include a `dev.dwebfs.network` which points to localhost.
+(The address is required for dBrowser to provide the correct permissions to the application.)

 ## Building